What is the best kegel exerciser?

 Let’s get started.

 Pros: Range of 6 weights, easy to insert, comfortable, excellent customer service

 Cons: Not heavy enough for some

-For a great all round Kegel weight system check out the Intimate Rose set.
+For a great all-around Kegel weight system check out the Intimate Rose set.
 They come with a range of 6 weights ranging from 0.9oz to 4.4oz.
 It’s a great way to progress from beginner and build up the strength of your pelvic floor.
-The box contains the bullet shaped cones which are smooth and easy to insert.
+The box contains bullet-shaped cones which are smooth and easy to insert.

 The biggest complaint we found women had with the set was that the range was too light for them.
-This won’t be a problem for most women after a vaginal delivery as pregnancy will have weakened your pelvic floor.
+The lack of weight won’t be a problem for most women after a vaginal delivery, as pregnancy will have weakened your pelvic floor.

 Elvie Pelvic Floor Exerciser